mangila/cv/cv.md

 ## Professional Summary

+I'm a "You build it, you run it." type of engineer, that most of the time takes on the whole chain of product development, from requirements gathering to deployment and maintenance.

 Results-driven Software Engineer with 4+ years of experience in full-stack development, cloud infrastructure, and enterprise software solutions.
 Proven expertise in Java, C#, .NET, and modern cloud technologies including AWS, Azure, and Kubernetes.
 Strong background in agile methodologies, CI/CD implementation, and delivering scalable solutions for